 It’s estimated that nearly a third of the workforce is one bad accident, one large medical bill, one missed paycheck away from financial ruin, including losing their homes.

-In the State of Oklahoma alone, there are 43,643 homeless children.
-Last year, 41% of our students were couch homeless, meaning they slept in motels, cars, on floors, with friends, but did not have a home of their own, while 62% stayed in homeless shelters.
+In the State of Oklahoma alone, there are over 26,000 homeless children.
+Last year, 21% of our students were couch homeless upon enrollment, meaning they slept in motels, cars, on floors, with friends, but did not have a home of their own, while 62% stayed in homeless shelters.

 The cycle of homelessness